niklas-heer/simpleShot/README.md

 curl -s https://raw.githubusercontent.com/niklas-heer/simpleShot/master/install.sh | sh
 ```

-You can customize the install source, directory and profile using the SIMPLESHOT_DIR and SIMPLESHOT_VERSION environment variables.
-The script will place simpleShot in /usr/local/bin by default.
+You may want to change `SIMPLESHOT_DIR` and `SIMPLESHOT_VERSION` to your likings.
+The script will place simpleShot in `/usr/local/bin` by default.

 #### As a script
 ```